Skip to main content

 Current hardware specs

-The cost of node ownership ($7,917 per node in Phase 5) is based upon a four-year fully warrantied node lifetime.
+The cost of node ownership is based upon a four-year fully warrantied node lifetime.
 New owners receive 1 complimentary terabyte of storage with their first purchase.
 Additional /project storage space is currently offered at $150/TB for Amarel owners.

 NOTE: If you plan to use software on the cluster that requires special licensing, configuration, or data transfer support (e.g., something more complex than open source software you can install in your personal directory), the feasibility of installing and running that software must be evaluated by our infrastructure team.
 We have encountered software packages requiring remote authentication schemes, data transfer capability from compute nodes, and persistent local services like web servers that our cluster’s environment cannot support.